GuilinXie/Paper_Replicating/vision_transformer/README.md

-Prediction by ViT model training with transfer learning The transfer learning model solves the above problem and predicts all three classes correctly with high probability.
+Prediction by ViT model training with transfer learning.
+The transfer learning model solves the above problem and predicts all three classes correctly with high probability.

 A pizza            |  A steak |  A sushi